 Credits to support your research

 However, we've found that it can be daunting to try to learn a system while worrying about analysis costs.
-For this reason, we've budgeted more than $1,000,000 to support your compute and storage on the CGC.
+For this reason, the NCI has generously provided substantial funds to support your compute and storage on the CGC as you are getting familiar with the platform.
 When you create an account on the CGC, you'll be automatically granted $300 in credits.
-Once you've used these, tell us a bit about your experiences to unlock an additional $1,000.
 Have a big project in mind?
 Submit a collaborative project request to access up to $10,000 in credits.

 Explore a growing list of publications describing how the CGC is being used to support new and emerging research.